 7,700 years ago, a violent volcanic eruption resulted in the collapse of a mountain.
 What’s left is a crystalline lake said to be the deepest (1,943 feet deep) and most pure in the United States.
 Today, visitors to Crater Lake National Park can enjoy the lake in all seasons and the old growth forests that encompass the rest of the park.

 5. Deschutes National Forest

 Situated along the Cascade Mountains near Bend, Oregon, Deschutes National Forest is a paradise to those who seek outdoor recreation and adventure.
 More than 8 million people per year venture to the protected land to hike, bike, fish, camp, and ski.
-It’s one of the most popular recreation destinations in the Pacific Northwest, and even a short visit will have you coming back for more year after year.
+It’s one of the most popular recreation destinations in the Pacific Northwest, and even a short visit in a ROAMERICA campervan will have you coming back for more year after year.

 6. Oregon Caves National Monument and Preserve

 Also known as the “Marble Halls of Oregon”, the Oregon Caves National Monument and Preserve was formed by acidic rainwater that ate away at the marble rock below the surface.
 Today, you can explore the caves via a moderately strenuous tour, which will have you winding through tight passages and under low ceilings.
 This experience is one of the most unique outdoor adventures in the state of Oregon.